SymTorch: Symbolic Distillation of Neural Networks: Experiments

-LLMs often fail at elementary numerical tasks, such that commercial systems rely on external tool calls for reliable computation \cite{dziri-etal-2023-faith, xval}.
-In this case study, we use SR to analyze the LLM-learned operations to analyze the true function computed by the LLM.
+LLMs often fail at elementary numerical tasks, such that commercial systems rely on external tool calls for reliable computation \citep{dziri-etal-2023-faith, xval}.
+In this case study, we use SR to analyze the true function computed by the LLM.
 Symbolic distillation is well-suited to this task: rather than treating the LLM as a black-box that is only right or wrong, we can recover an explicit analytic approximation of the computation it is performing.
-This enables direct inspection of systematic numerical errors and reveals how, and where, the model’s internal heuristics deviate from the intended operations. \paragraph{Setup} We study the model Llama-3.2-1B-Instruct as a representative small LLM and analyze the operation the model has learnt for (a) addition of two 3-digit numbers; (b) multiplication of two 3-digit numbers; (c) counting the number of 1s in a string of 1s and 0s; (d) converting Celsius to Fahrenheit.
-More information on the experiment including specific prompts and SR parameters can be found in \cref{appdx:llm_operations}. \paragraph{Results} The results of this analysis can be found in \cref{tab:llm_operations}.
+This enables direct inspection of systematic numerical errors and reveals how, and where, the model's internal heuristics deviate from the intended operations.

+We study the model Llama-3.2-1B-Instruct as a representative small LLM and analyze the operation the model has learned for (a) addition of two 3-digit numbers; (b) multiplication of two 3-digit numbers; (c) counting the number of 1s in a string of 1s and 0s; (d) converting Celsius to Fahrenheit.
+More information on the experiment including specific prompts and SR parameters can be found in \cref{appdx:llm_operations}.

+The results of this analysis can be found in \cref{tab:llm_operations}.
 It should be noted that the correct equation was present in the Pareto front of the SR for all of these tasks except counting.
 However it was not the chosen 'best' equation suggesting that the LLM gets these tasks mostly correct with the addition of some systematic errors.
 It is known that the expressivity of finite-precision transformers \citep{chiang-etal-2023-tighter}, or even log-precision transformers \citep{merrill-sabharwal-2025-logic}, is limited to variants of first-order logic with counting or majority quantifiers.
 These logics cannot, in general, implement an algorithm to perform exact counting over arbitrary-length inputs, which might be related to why this task proved more difficult.